Gittins' theorem under uncertainty: Overview of Bandits under uncertainty

+where $\rho$ is a simple form derived from $(\tau,p)$ and $\big(\Gamma^{(m)}(t)\big)$ is the running max of the robust Gittins index of the $m$th bandit, as considered in \eqref{no total cost running max}.

-where $\rho$ is derived from $(\tau,p)$. \paragraph{Step B.2} Suppose that we have $M$ bandits, with associated indifference rewards $(\Gamma^{(m)})_{m \in \mathcal{M}}$ as in step A.3.
+\paragraph{Step B.1} Suppose that we have $M$ bandits, with associated indifference rewards $(\Gamma^{(m)})_{m \in \mathcal{M}}$ as in step A.3.
 If we mix the play of these bandits, this is equivalent to taking a break in a single bandit to play the others.
-This delay will result in a possibly worse outcome, as in step A.4.
-Using Fubini's theorem we show that, for all allocation strategies $(\tau,p)$, this implies
+This delay will result in a possibly worse outcome (Equation \eqref{A.4 key} in step A.4).